-If you have placed your waste and recycling on the highway on the correct collection day and the Council have not collected it, you need to report it as soon as possible.
-This way, if you receive a fixed penalty notice when it’s not your fault, there will be a record of the missed collection on the system which can be used to appeal the fixed penalty.
-Before reporting a missed collection to the Council, please use this checklist to make sure you have put your waste and recycling out correctly.
+This way, if you receive a fixed penalty notice when it’s not your fault, there will be a record of the missed collection on the system which can be used to appeal the fixed penalty

 If you get a fine from the council for a recycling and waste offence you can pay online on the council website.

 - Dog Fouling